Tsitchom/Rocket_Elevators_Foundation/README.md

 **Week 10 : TDD**

 **Requirements :**
+Premise : a screen in the Rocket Elevator elevators was added to display interesting HTML content to the users.
+It can either display weather reports, connect and login to the user's Spotify account to play music or display a funny Chuck Norris quote.

 -You will find a content streaming module in the "reusable library" ( /lib section of the app folder called "elevator_media" ).
 The whole code of the module is included in the /lib/elevator_media/Streamer.rb file